wk275/qbtools-v3_HA-addons/README.md

 Don't forget to add the MQTT integration via
 </br> settings > devices & services >  push "+ ADD INTEGRATION" button > type MQTT

+If you already installed and started the addons before you enabled the MQTT service, the status of your qbus outputs will not be updated/available.
+There is, to my knowledge no way to detect this situation.
+So in this case you need to restart qbtools, qbusmqtt or homeassistant.
+After a restart of one of these services, the status should become available.

 ## HA_parms
 HAparms can still be used.
 For this you first need to install a ssh addon.
 </br>If you installed the "Advanced SSH & Web Terminal" addon don't forget to assign a password in the config tab before starting the addon.